andrew henderson menu

 You may be considered self-employed for IRS tax purposes if you received a 1099 form from an entity you worked for.

-How To Pay Self-Employment Taxes in the US?
+How To Pay Self-Employment Taxes in the US

-Moreover, to pay self-employment tax, you must provide your Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN).
+You must provide your Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN).

-As a self-employed individual, you may need to make quarterly estimated tax payments if you expect:
+If you’re self-employed, you may need to make quarterly estimated tax payments if you expect:

 • Your withholding and refundable credits will cover less than 90% of your tax liability for this year or 100% last year – whichever is smaller.